Hayden Williams

 Software engineer and consultant in Cyber Security and AI, with a specialism in adversarial attacks against LLM-based agentic systems, prompt injection, and AI security research.

-My final-year dissertation at Oxford Brookes University, Project Earworm, is an audio prompt injection evaluation framework targeting voice-enabled LLM agents.
-Built on a custom ReAct architecture using Python, FastAPI, LangChain, Docker, and PostgreSQL, it is one of the first systematic empirical evaluations of this attack surface.
+My dissertation for my BSc (Hons) Computer Science for Cyber Security at Oxford Brookes University (2023–2026), Project Earworm, is an audio prompt injection evaluation framework targeting voice-enabled LLM agents.
+Built on a custom ReAct architecture using Python, FastAPI, LangChain, Docker, and PostgreSQL, it is one of the first systematic empirical evaluations of this attack surface, and was shortlisted for exhibition at the university's TechShow 2026.
+More details are available on the Project Earworm website.

 My engineering background spans Python, Java, C, C++, and C# (.NET MAUI), with a strong foundation in Unix/MINIX systems programming, POSIX IPC, and CISCO networking (CCNA).